stacks-network/send-many-stx-cli/README.md

   -k, --privateKey=privateKey            (required) Your private key

+  -m, --feeMultiplier=feeMultiplier      Optionally specify a fee multiplier.
+If passed, the tx fee will be (estimated
+                                         fee + (estimated fee * multiplier)).
+                                         For example, a fee multiplier of 15 for a tx with an estimated fee of 200 would result in a tx with the fee of 230.

   -n, --network=mocknet|testnet|mainnet  [default: testnet] Which network to broadcast this to

   -q, --quiet                            Reduce logging from this command.
 If this flag is passed with the broadcast